mania7539/articles/_posts/2017-04-06-setup-eclipse-preferences-to-development-kits.md

 </p>

 Follow the steps which shows on previous image:

 ```
-Windows > Preferences > Android > Build > Browse to fill in debug.keystore location in "Custom debug keystore"
+Windows > Preferences
+	> Android > NDK
+    	> Browse to fill in NDK folder in "NDK Location" > Press "OK"
 ```

 ### Relevant Articles for Further Reading